Putri Nony Lovyta

 Alexandria Maria Putri Nony Lovyta, also known as Yukitora Keiji (雪虎慶次, ユキトラケイジ?) (born 12 August 1997) is an Indonesian cosplayer, model, and fashion designer based in Jakarta.
 She is a regular judge at cosplay competitions and has been featured in various magazines, newspaper also TV shows locally and abroad.
-Yukitora was featured on the Net.Tv channel's Go Show, and become Tokyo Game Show 2014 Indonesia Cosplay Representative.
+Yukitora was featured on the Net.Tv channel's Go Show, and became Tokyo Game Show 2014 Indonesia Cosplay Representative.
 In August 2020 she launch lifestyle brand "YKTR12".

 Personal life

 Putri Nony Lovyta lives in Jakarta, Indonesia, Her mother is the one who give her the nickname Yukitora; "Yuki (雪)" means "Snow" and "Tora (虎)" means "Tiger".
 Yukitora attended Regina Pacis Elementary School; Tarsisius 2 Junior High School; Tarsisius 1 High School; and LPTB Susan Budihardjo, where she graduated year 2017 as a Fashion Designer, and launch her lifestyle brand "YKTR12".
 Yukitora became involved in entertainment world supported by her mother and grandmother start from 2004 as a young model and actress, then from 2007 she take class at Purwacaraka Music Studio for vocal courses and Dream Team Choir Member, also in the same year she take class at Interlude Dance Studio for salsa and belly dance class.
 In 2009 she start her journey as cosplayer.